 The residence and land immediately across the road from the Tollhouse carried the name Templehall – not identified by that name on Ainslie’s map (it is referenced in other documents of that time – we have identified it with the red arrow), but it is shown in later maps, and clearly named in Parish records in the 1780s when Ainslie made his map.
 No doubt it was the name of a particular property then rather than a locational name, but today it is the latter.

 It is also apparent on the 1926 survey map that there were by then many fewer homes along the Drumsturdy-Laws strip, particularly on the Laws side than there were in 1788 (there are even less today).

 Note that Newbigging was a single property in 1788; the Newbigging village emerged later and we have marked in green its location.

-Also on Ainslie’s map is Barry Village and the farmlands around it – this is where Margaret Williamson was resident, and where William’s mother Margaret Bowman and at least two of her children (Matilda and George) are buried, and where two children from the Margaret Ferrier union are buried – we suspect John Wilson is also buried there (confirmed in 2013 – see attached file).
+Also on Ainslie’s map is Barry Village and the farmlands around it – this is where Margaret Williamson was at some time resident, and where William’s mother Margaret Bowman and at least two of her children (Matilda and George) are buried, and where two children from the Margaret Ferrier union are buried – John Wilson is also buried there (confirmed in 2013 – see BDM file below).
 The old Barry Church and cemetery location (there are only remnant ruins of the church today) is highlighted in yellow.